ChristopherDrum/pez/README.md

 A Unix/DOS z-machine interpreter, this long-running project has been ported over [to a huge number of vintage and modern machines](http://www.ifarchive.org/if-archive/infocom/interpreters/frotz/).
 Its "dumb" version plays a wider variety of games than #Mojozork (above), but provides only raw output; no status line or anything resembling "layout."

 There are two other variations of Frotz which provide a more robust visual experience: SDL and Curses I felt intimidated by the SDL version; I'm unclear about Cosmopolitan Libc's boundaries when it comes to GUI and and graphics stuff.
 The Curses version (which relies on `ncurses`) stumped me for now.
-See #Unsolved Mysteries, below.
+See [Adding additional libraries](#adding-additional-libraries), below.

 ### Building DFrotz
 Clone the source from here: https://gitlab.com/DavidGriffith/frotz